zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 ### Ciphers

 :::note
-This list of ciphers is provided as an example only, it's not meant to be copied.
+This list of ciphers is provided as an example only, and should be customized according to your specific configuration.
 :::

 The list of supported ciphers should be constructed according to the TLS supported versions.
-Make sure the list has matches with non-AT-TLS-aware clients.
+Ensure that the cipher list has matches with non-AT-TLS-aware clients.

 ```pagent
 TTLSCipherParms CipherParms